Root Vegetable

 Storage

-2-4 weeks for most varieties; potatoes and other dense root vegetables can last 2-3 months; carrots and beets up to 4-5 weeks fresh · 8-12 months when properly blanched and stored at 0°F (-18°C) or below frozen
+2-4 weeks depending on variety; potatoes and winter squash last 2-3 months fresh · 8-12 months at 0°F or below frozen

 Nutrition